Zaiz-77/cs61b/README.md

-# cs61b
+# Relearning of CS61B
-Relearning of cs61B
+## Thinking about more details.